Alphabetsoup16/apex/docs/pipeline-steps.md

 ## Ordering

 Order is defined by the control flow in `text_mode` / `code_mode`, not by the catalog.
 The catalog documents intent; the code is authoritative.

+## Regression checks

+Add or extend cases under `tests/eval/` when you change step order or verdict behavior, so CI catches orchestration drift without a live LLM.

+## High-level diagram

+See [flow.md](flow.md) for a Mermaid overview (use `metadata.pipeline_steps` for exact runtime order).